-At present, several methods and representations for agent-based systems have been proposed (Aridor, 1998, Bernon, 2004, Bresciani, 2004, DeLoach, 2001a,b, Jennings, 2000, Kendall, 1998, Zambonelli 2001 and 2003).
-In order to explore them, we shall consider a relevant aspect in modelling software, that is fidelity.
-Robbins et al. (1998) have defined fidelity as the distance between a model and its implementation.
-This means that low fidelity models are problem-oriented, whilst high fidelity models are more solution-oriented.
+At present, several methods and representations for agent-based systems have been proposed (Aridor & Lange, 1998; Bernon, Camps, Gleizes, & Picard, 2004;

+Bresciani, Giorgini, Giunchiglia, Mylopoulos, & Perini, 2004; DeLoach & Wood, 2001; Jennings, 2000; Kendall, Krishna, Pathak, & Suresh, 1998; Zambonelli, Jennings, & Wooldridge, 2001, 2003).
+In order to explore them, we shall consider a relevant aspect in modelling software, that is, fidelity.
+Robbins, Medvidovic, Redmiles, and Rosenblum (1998) have defined fidelity as the distance between a model and its implementation.
+This means that low fidelity models are problemoriented, while high fidelity models are more solution-oriented.

-Since agents are still a forefront issue, some researchers have proposed methods involving abstractions of social phenomena and knowledge (Bernon, 2004, Bresciani, 2004, Jennings, 2000, Zambonelli, 2001 and 2003) (low fidelity models); others have proposed representations involving implementation matters (Aridor, 1998, DeLoach, 2001a, Kendall, 1998) (higher fidelity models).
+Since agents are still a forefront issue, some researchers have proposed methods involving abstractions of social phenomena and knowledge (Bernon et al., 2004; Bresciani et al., 2004; Jennings, 2000; Zambonelli, Jennings, & Wooldridge, 2001, 2003) (low-fidelity models); others have proposed representations involving implementation matters (Aridor & Lange, 1998; DeLoach & Wood, & Sparkman, 2001; Kendall et al., 1998) (higher fidelity models).

 There exists one response to these proposals, which is to treat agent-based systems the same as non-agent based ones.
 However, we reject this idea because we think it is more natural to describe agents using a psychological and social language.
-Therefore we believe that there is a need for specific methods or representations tailored for agent-based software.
+Therefore, we believe that there is a need for specific methods or representations tailored for agent-based software.
 This belief originates from the related literature.
-To give an example, Yu and Liu (2000) say: "an agent is an actor with concrete, physical manifestations, such as a human individual.
-An agent has dependencies that apply regardless of what role he/she/it happens to be playing".
-On the other hand, Jennings (2000) defines an agent as "an encapsulated computer system that is situated in some environment and that is capable of flexible, autonomous action in that environment in order to meet its design objectives".
-Also, Wooldridge and Ciancarini (2001) see the agent as a system that enjoys autonomy, reactivity, pro-activeness and social ability.
+To give an example, Yu and Liu (2000) say that "an agent is an actor with concrete, physical manifestations, such as a human individual.
+An agent has dependencies that apply regardless of what role he/she/it happens to be playing."
+On the other hand, Jennings (2000) defines an agent as "an encapsulated computer system that is situated in some environment and that is capable of flexible, autonomous action in that environment in order to meet its design objectives."
+Also, Wooldridge and Ciancarini (2001) see the agent as a system that enjoys autonomy, reactivity, pro-activeness, and social ability.

 Therefore, multi-agent systems (MAS) differ from non-agent based ones because agents are meant to be autonomous elements of intelligent functionality.
-Consequently, this requires that agent-based software engineering methods need to encompass standard design activities and representations as well as models of the agent society.
+Consequently, this requires that agent-based software engineering methods encompass standard design activities and representations as well as models of the agent society.

 Two more responses exist.
 They both argue that agents differ from other software but disagree about the differences.
-The first, proposed by supporters of low-fidelity representations, is that agents are distinguished by their social and epistemological properties; only these need different abstractions.
+The first, proposed by supporters of low-fidelity representations, is that agents are distinguished by their social and epistemological properties, only these need different abstractions.
 The second, proposed by supporters of high-fidelity representations, is that the difference is in the deployment and interaction mechanisms.
-About the agent notion, DeLoach (2001a) argues that "an agent class is a template for a type of agent in the system and is analogous to an object class in object-orientation.
-An agent is an actual instance of an agent class", and "... agent classes are defined in terms of the roles they will play and the conversations in which they must participate".
-This definition in some way conjugates the social (conversational) and deployment (implementation) oriented theories and positions DeLoach in the middle.
+With regard to the agent notion, DeLoach, Wood, and Sparkman (2001) argue that "an agent class is a template for a type of agent in the system and is analogous to an object class in objectorientation.
+An agent is an actual instance of an agent class," and "... agent classes are defined in terms of the roles they will play and the conversations in which they must participate."
+This definition in some way conjugates the social-(conversational) and deployment- (implementation) oriented theories and positions DeLoach, Wood, and Sparkman in the middle.

 We also reject these two views in their extreme forms.
 A designer may want to work at different levels of detail when modeling a system.
 This requires appropriate representations at all levels of detail or fidelity and, crucially, systematic mappings between them.
-Because such issues are at present not addressed by any of the existing MAS analysis and design methodologies, we have decided to create a brand new one.
+Because such issues are, at present, not addressed by any of the existing MAS analysis and design methodologies, we have decided to create a brand new one.